 - Prove that you have in the last 180 days underwent covid-19

-A maximum of 20 people may meet indoors without any restrictions.
-Up to 75 people indoors and up to 150 people outdoors are allowed to meet under the following conditions: a PCR test (not older than 7 days), an antigen test (not older than 72 hours), having undergone Covid-19, or being vaccinated.
+It is allowed to meet at events under the following conditions: a PCR test (not older than 7 days), an antigen test (not older than 72 hours), having undergone Covid-19, or being vaccinated.

 SHOPS AND SERVICES